EMI schemes: Enterprise management incentives

 EMI is available to quoted and unquoted companies with gross assets of £30m or less.
 In a group, the gross assets test is applied to the group (excluding intra-group transactions).

-The company must carry on a qualifying trade and there are detailed provisions in this regard.
-Examples of trades which do not qualify include leasing, farming, financial activities and property development.
+The company must carry on a qualifying trade and there are detailed provisions for this.
+Examples of trades that do not qualify include leasing, farming, financial activities and property development.

 A company granting EMI options must not be under the control of another company.
 However, the parent company of a qualifying group can grant EMI options to group employees.